skypyproject/skypy/docs/how_to_config_file.rst

       		m_lim: $magnitude_limit
       		sky_area: $sky_area

-* `User`: Why didn’t you define the parameter ``cosmology``?
-* `SkyPy`: Aha!
-Good question!
-Remember, if cosmology is detected as parameter but is not set, it automatically uses the variable at the top level of the file.
+Remember, if cosmology is detected as parameter but is not set, it automatically uses the variable at the top-level of the file.

-  This is how your entire config file looks like!
+This is how the entire configuration file looks like!
 You can now save it as ``luminosity.yml`` and run it using our SkyPy `~skypy.pipeline.Pipeline`!

   .. code:: yaml